Leigh Thrailkill, Director of Federal Programs

 Title I, Part A provides financial assistance to schools which have high populations of economically disadvantaged students.
 The purpose of the program is to provide additional academic support to low-income students to ensure all students meet state standards.
 All elementary schools in the Troup County School System are designated as Title I schools.

 Educators realize the important role parents play in the education of a child.
-A large component of Title I, Part A is parental involvement.
-Under the guidance of the parental involvement coordinator, the district offers ongoing opportunities for parents and other stakeholders to participate in the educational process.
+A large component of Title I, Part A is parent and family engagement.
+Under the guidance of the Parent and Family Engagement Coordinator, the district offers ongoing opportunities for parents and other stakeholders to participate in the educational process.

 Title I, Part C: Migrant Education Program